Servite College: Education

 The College offers programs for both university entry and vocational education and training.

+The college offers choices of electives including The Arts (Media, Fine & Visual, Performing), Computer Studies (Digital Creator, Computer Studies, Rise of the Hackers + More), Sport (Outdoor Education), Business and Accounting, Wood Technologies, Food Science and more, for years 8-10.

 Athletics

 Servite College competes in the Northern Associated Schools (NAS) league and the Associated Catholic Colleges' annual swimming and athletic carnivals.
 Its NAS competitors include Sacred Heart College, Chisholm College, Newman College and John XXIII College in Perth.

+Liverpool Football Club partnership

+In February 2025, the college announced an exclusive and first Australian partnership with the Liverpool Football Club.
+The program is in collaboration with the Liverpool Football Club International Academy.

 Controversy

 In September 2010 a Servite College teacher of religion, Aaron Patrick Baker, was sentenced in the Perth District Court after pleading guilty to counts of possessing 2,176 images and 102 videos of child pornography.
 Servite College terminated Baker's employment.
 Baker was given a custodial sentence of 15 months, with a nine month non-parole period and was ordered by the court to be put through psychological counselling and a sex offender treatment program.

 In March 2019, Arthur Frank Mowle, was jailed for five years after pleading guilty to five charges resulting from the Royal Commission into Institutional Responses to Child Sexual Abuse.
 Mowle was working at Servite College when in 1986 he abused a Year 9 student on two occasions.
-The student sufferer from migraines; Mowle placed his hand inside the boy's underwear, telling him: "It’s OK.
+The student suffered from migraines; Mowle placed his hand inside the boy's underwear, telling him: "It’s OK.
 Sometimes migraines are caused by issues in this area."